 This level of capital investment is anticipated to result in annualized rate base growth of 4%-5%.

-The projections do not include the results of the Montana RFP.
-Independent third-party analyses selected a portfolio of projects including our proposed 175 MW natural gas-fired generation plant near Laurel, Montana.
-If approved by the MPSC, our cost to construct this project is expected to be approximately \$250 million (primarily over 2022-2023).
+The projections do not include the investment necessary to construct the Laurel Generating Station.
+If approved by the MPSC, this project is expected to add approximately \$250 million (excluding AFUDC) spread primarily over 2022 and 2023.